influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/auth/_index.md

 ---
 title: influxctl auth
 description: >
-  The `influxctl auth` command and its subcommands provide the ability to login and logout.
+  The `influxctl auth` command and its subcommands let a user log in to and log out of an InfluxDB cluster.
 menu:
   influxdb_cloud_dedicated:
     parent: influxctl
 weight: 201
 ---

-The `influxctl auth` command and its subcommands provide information about
-{{< product-name >}} clusters.
+The `influxctl auth` command and its subcommands let a user log in to and log out of an {{< product-name omit="Clustered" >}} cluster.

 ## Usage